Interstate Extension Community Development Program Delivery North Central Region

 - An estimated date for the first program delivery.

 - Name of the community in the receiving state where the first program will be delivered (e.g., St. Louis County, Minnesota; Moon Township, South Dakota).
 Evidence that the target community is interested (Letter from local leader).

 - Short vitae (3 page maximum) for individuals involved in delivering the program (sending and receiving states).

 - Letter of approval (email is fine) from supervisor of individuals involved from the sending and receiving states.

 - Sustainability plan.
 How will the program continue to be offered in the receiving state after NCRCRD funds are exhausted?

-The Center is not accepting new proposals at this time.
+The Center is accepting new proposals on an ongoing basis.

 Questions: email Rosa Soliz